oMNR11/rem_know/readme.md

 You can find the option to update the file path in the trial loop when the rem_know.psyexp file is opened in Builder mode .
 Alternatively, you can also use Code to update it.

-To be built -
-1. Retrieval for 30 mins
-2. Retrieval for 24 hours